JacobTorresME/ME405-Romi/README.md

   - Provides read/write functions for calibration or operation modes.
 - **Assigned to Help**:
   - **grid_task.py**: uses this class for cardinal direction turning.
-  - **MM.py**: for advanced orientation-based state transitions.
-CARTER VERIFY THIS!!!
+  - **MM.py**: uses this class for cardinal directions to help with transitions

 #### 4. IR_Array.py
 - **Purpose**: This class combines multiple IR sensors into one array, providing a centroid.